Winter canola planting considerations

 - Open-pollinated varieties typically range from 100,000 to 125,000 seeds per pound and hybrids range from 70,000 to 100,000 seeds per pound.
 Because of its small seed size, a properly prepared seedbed is critical for successful canola establishment.

-- A level, firm seedbed with adequate moisture is preferred.
-A seedbed with many large clumps results in poor seed placement and seed-soil contact.
+- A level, firm seedbed with adequate moisture within the top inch is preferred.
+A seedbed with many large clumps results in poor seed placement and seed-to-soil contact.
 An overworked seedbed may be depleted of moisture and will crust easily, potentially inhibiting emergence.
 In addition, this could promote deep placement of the seed.

 - No-till planting is an option, and some long-term no-till producers have produced canola successfully.
 With proper settings, no-till planting usually results in very good stands.
 However, maintaining stands over the winter can be difficult with low disturbance in heavy residue cover.
 This problem has been overcome by burning surface residue immediately before planting or by using a more aggressive residue manager that removes residue from the seed row.
 Research in south central Kansas indicates that even with good winter survival, no-till canola yields under heavy residue were lower than where residue was burned or where tillage has been performed.